Nokocchi/PokemonSpriteEditor3/README.md

 - [ ] Allow importing of second pokemon as color palette
 - - [ ] Some kind of way to select which color should replace which color
 - - [ ] Randomize which colors get replaced with which colors
-- [ ] Consider making a custom color changer
-- - [ ] 3x Sliders with a textbox each for 0-255 num value
+- [x] 3x Sliders with a textbox each for 0-255 num value
-- - [ ] 3x Sliders with a textbox each for HSL values
+- [x] 3x Sliders with a textbox each for HSL values
-- - [ ] Hex color textbox with color picker
+- [ ] Hex color textbox with color picker
-- - [ ] Shared Pipette and result color for all of these modes.
+- [ ] Shared Pipette and result color for all of these modes.